Nuclear Power in the World Today

 The use of reactors for marine propulsion is mostly confined to the major navies where it has played an important role for five decades, providing power for submarines and large surface vessels.
 At least 140 ships, mostly submarines, are propelled by some 180 nuclear reactors and over 13,000 reactor-years of experience has been gained with marine reactors.
 Russia and the USA have decommissioned many of their nuclear submarines from the Cold War era.

-Russia also operates a fleet of six large nuclear-powered icebreakers and a 62,000 tonne cargo ship which are more civil than military.
+Russia also operates a fleet of six large nuclear-powered icebreakers and a 62,000 tonne cargo ship.
 It is also completing a floating nuclear power plant with two 40 MWe reactors for use in remote regions.

 See table of the World's Nuclear Power Reactors with full listing of countries, which complements this paper.